 In the first case scenario, think about how your current skills will help you get introduced to the field or job you want to switch to.
 And work on that.
 What you should do next is lay all the skills you need to develop but do not have yet and set a plan on how to get there.
-Wether it is by starting schooling again, an online course or a training.
+Whether it is by starting schooling again, an online course, or training.

-But what if you are not sure what you want to do ?
-Your dream job is not simply gping to manifest itself out overnight.
+But what if you are not sure what you want to do?
+Your dream job is not simply going to manifest itself out overnight.
 You may never figure it out and that’s okay.
 What you do need for a successful career change is to upgrade to something that aligns with your values and is compatible with your skills.

-Get that notebook out again and cite all the professions or fields you susceptible to get your liking.
+Get that notebook out again and cite all the professions or fields that are susceptible to get your liking.
 Then go on by shortlisting them according to your current skills and the ones that are less complicated to develop.

 Don’t rush it.

 Remember that this is not about the job mainly.
 It’s about your life and what you wake up every morning for.
-It’s for the sake of you mental well being and health.
+It’s for the sake of your mental well-being and health.
 If you feel stuck in a job it is never too late to change your career.
 It is hard indeed but not possible.